 Strengths and Difficulties Questionaire

-Since April 2008 all local authorities in England have been required to provide information on the psychological and emotional health of children in care, and specifically emotional and behavioural difficulties.
+All local authorities have a statutory requirement to provide information on the psychological and emotional health of children in care, and specifically emotional and behavioural difficulties.

 This information is collected using a Strengths and Difficulties Questionnaire (SDQ).
 This is a widely used tool for assessing a child’s emotional well-being, looking at the likelihood of problems being already present or of developing in the future.

-The SDQ information will be considered within the health assessment by the Children in Care Specialist Nurse.
-The health assessment, health plan with recommendations, the SDQ form and score will be sent to the social worker.
+The SDQ information will be considered within the health assessment by the Looked After Children’s Nurses.
+The health assessment, health plan with recommendations and SDQ score will be sent to the social worker.